Institute of Chartered Accountants of India: Practicing Chartered Accountants

 Any member wanting to engage in public practice has to first apply for and obtain a Certificate of Practice (COP) from the Council of ICAI.
 Only members holding a Practicing Certificate may act as statutory auditors of Indian companies.

-In India, an individual Accountant, a firm or a Limited Liability Partnership of Accountants can practice the profession of Accountancy.
+Under section 288(2) of the Income Tax Act, 1961, a chartered accountant who holds a current certificate of practice (CoP), is considered an "accountant" and is therefore qualified to practice in tax audits required under section 44AB of the IT act.

 Companies in India cannot practice profession of accountancy.

 Role of Chartered Accountants

 Chartered accountants work in all fields of business and finance, including auditing, taxation, financial and general management.
 Some are engaged in public practice work, others work in the private sector and some are employed by government bodies.

 Council of the institute

 The management of the affairs of the institute is undertaken by a council constituted under the Chartered Accountants Act, 1949.
 The council consists of 32 elected fellow members and up to 8 members nominated by the Government of India.
 The elected members of the council are elected under the single transferable vote system by the members of the institute.
 The council is re-elected every three years.
 The council elects two of its members to be president and vice-president who hold office for one year.
 The president is the chief executive authority of the council.